nicholasmireles/nicholasmireles.github.io/_tutorials/kubernetes-webapp.md

         - containerPort: 5000
 ```

-Heres's what's going on inside this file:
+Heres's the noteworthy parts of this file:
 - `app: myflaskapp` This field in the metadata and spec ensures that any pods created by this template are associated with this deployment.
 - `containerPort: 5000` This exposes port 5000 inside the container, as that is the default port for Flask.
 This is configurable.